 Where does this sinful nature come from?
 In the third chapter of Genesis you find the account of man’s fall from grace.
-Everything in the garden is available for food, except for the fruit of one tree, the Tree of the Knowledge of Good and Evil.
-Adam is told that they would die on the day they ate from this fruit.
+Everything in the garden was available for food.
+Except for the fruit of one tree, the Tree of the Knowledge of Good and Evil.
+Adam was told that they would die if they ate from this fruit.
 And, of course, they ate from it and were exiled from the garden and the Tree of Life.
 But they did not die that day; at least not physically.
 But the state of innocence they had been created in was gone, replaced by sin.
-Romans 5:12 says that “sin entered the world through one man”.
+Romans 5:12 says that “sin entered the world through one man“.
 And that nature has since been inherited by all of humanity.

 Whether one accepts the Genesis account of the fall as literal or not, it does make clear that the sinful nature we carry around now was not how we were created.
 Rather it is the result of our rebellion against God.
 A rebellion that has cursed all of mankind; including the innocent.

 Before creation the omnipotent and omniscient creator knew what the condition of humanity would be.
 Before God created the universe, he knew that humanity would fall into sin and be estranged from him.
 Clearly, God was not surprised by our sin, and had made plans to deal with it before creation.
 1 Peter 1:20 says that our redemption was through the blood of Jesus who “was chosen before the creation of the world”.
 In some fashion that is not clear to us, God’s plan for creation included the redemption of sinful humanity.
 That we have fallen into sin was not a tragedy.
 Rather it is an integral part of God’s plan.